Search

 TopDM-Implant-(Conical-Connection)

-Grade 23 titanium Alloy provides the best combination of high strength, lightweight, good corrosion resistance, and high toughness.
+Grade 23 titanium alloy provides an excellent combination of high strength, light weight and good corrosion resistance.

 Dental Implant Fractures are increasingly noted.